 Diagnosing and Treating Nasal Valve Collapse

 Nasal valve collapse occurs when the airways cave in, causing the nasal passage to become too narrow.
-This can create nasal blockage which results in difficulty breathing.
-Sufferers of the condition might also experience snoring.
+This can create a nasal blockage which results in difficulty breathing.
+Sufferers of the condition might also experience snoring or cosmetic effects.
 Patients can receive effective treatment for this breathing disorder with leading otolaryngologists at Chesapeake Ear Nose & Throat in Baltimore, MD.
 We can correct the underlying cause of your nasal valve collapse and open the airway for improved breathing.

 On each side of the nose, there are two nasal valves: one internal and one external.
 These valves are located in the middle and lower portions of the nose, at the narrowest section of the airway.